Florida’s Best Direct Mortgage Lender

 What is the New VA Advantage?

-Our New VA Loan as many advantages that make it one of the most appealing paths to home
+Our New VA Loan as many advantages that make it one of the most appealing paths to home ownership

-and select military spouses.
-When combined, the benefits of the VA mortgage allow service
+spouses.
+When combined, the benefits of the VA mortgage allow service members and Veterans to take

-members and Veterans to take advantage of substantial cost savings under qualification
+advantage of substantial cost savings under qualification requirements designed specifically for members

-requirements designed specifically for members of the military and their unique needs
+of the military and their unique needs

 What are the VA Primary Home Purchase Highlights?